acceleratedscience/openad-website/main/blog/posts/tutorials/00--EXAMPLE_POST_2/_post.md

 ---
 draft: true # Set to true to publish
 description: Add a one-sentence description here for search results and social sharing.
 Limit it to *maximum* 150 characters.
-This parahraph has 147 characters. # # Replace
+This parahraph has 147 characters. # Replace
-date: 2000-01-01 # Set the date, make sure to sync it with parent folder if there's one
+date: 2000-01-01 # Set the date
+# authors: # Set the author - authors are defined in blog/autghors.yml
+    # - moenen
 categories:
     - Tutorials
 # # related links: